ontolex/morph/index.md

 ## Grammatical Meanings

 The class [=grammatical meaning=] is used to gloss information associated with the morph.
 This can be either a single element or a node which bundles together several grammatical meanings, e.g. first person and singular.
-Typically, the bundles will be expressed as blank nodes.
 The recommended vocabulary to use for the meanings is [LexInfo](https://lexinfo.net/).

 <div class="entity" about="morph:GrammaticalMeaning" typeof="owl:Class">